dawidkotarba/interview_questions/good_practices.md

 # Good practices

+## General
+- What is SOLID, YAGNI, KISS, DRY, GRASP, FIRST (for tests)?

 ## Class/methods design
 - What are the rules/good practises for creating well designed class from Object Oriented programming perspective?
 - What is SOLID, DRY, YAGNI?